bj00rn/ha-saleryd-ftx/README.md

 *Component to integrate with [Saleryd HRV Systems](https://saleryd.se/produkt-kategori/ftx-ventilation/)*

-## :warning: Disclaimer :warning:
+## :warning: Disclaimer

- This integration has been developed for my HRV system for personal use.
+:nerd_face: This integration has been developed for my HRV system for personal use.

 :biohazard: Be careful when altering settings on your ventilation system.
 Improper settings on your ventilation system can over time damage your house and personal health.

- *Use at own risk*.
+:bomb: *Use at own risk*.

- I am in no way affiliated with Saleryd.
+:grey_exclamation: I am in no way affiliated with Saleryd.
 All trademarks belong to their respective owners.

 ## Motivation
 Monitor and control HRV system from Home Assistant.